 We have seen various Champions League (UCL) and Europa League (UEL) cards released in Ultimate Team in the past couple of seasons, so it would be no surprise to see some for the new competition too.

 It is unlikely we will see any standard cards as we currently don't see any Europa League ones.

 However, Road to the Final (RTTF), Team of the Tournament (TOTT), and Man of the Match (MOTM) cards are all well within reason.

 As it is the first-ever time the competition will take place, could EA have something special up their sleeves?

-EA has secured the licenses to the Champions League and Europa League for the next three years, so this partnership with UEFA should extend to the Europa Conference League too.
+EA has secured the licenses to the Champions League and Europa League for the next three years, so this partnership with UEFA will extend to the Europa Conference League too.

 We have seen some real effort put into the matchday experience for Champions League games in Career Mode, so we hope that extends into the third-tier competition.

-If the trend continues, we should have another fully licensed tournament to play when FIFA 22 Career Mode comes around.
+With this news we will have another fully licensed tournament to play when FIFA 22 Career Mode comes around.

-This could open up new opportunities for clubs to be added to the game should they qualify.
+This should also open up new opportunities for new clubs to be added to the game should they qualify.